rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 #### 1. **Physical Security**

 While Trezor hardware wallets are robust, they are not impervious to **physical attacks** if a device falls into the wrong hands.

-However, the PIN, and the passphrase i set.
+However, a Trezor wallet is protected by the PIN, and the passphrase if set.
 The passphrase feature is especially useful because it creates an additional level of obfuscation, meaning even if someone manages to steal your device and get your PIN, they cannot access to your funds without the passphrase.

 #### 2. **Supply Chain Attacks**

 To address concerns over possible **supply chain attacks** (where the hardware is tampered with before it reaches the user), Trezor implements **tamper-evident packaging**.
 Users are encouraged to inspect the device for any signs of tampering, such as broken seals.

 Additionally, users can verify the authenticity of the firmware when initializing the device.

 ### **Conclusion**

+Trezor wallets are designed with a robust set of security features with a strong use of cryptography.

+The fact that the firmware is open source, contrary to their main competitor, is also strong point in their favor.

-Trezor wallets are designed with a robust set of security features that make them one of the most trusted hardware wallets in the cryptocurrency space.
+All these features make them one of the most trusted hardware wallets in the cryptocurrency space.